het2803/Portfolio/README.md

 - Tailored analytical approaches to address specific business needs, employing problem-solving skills for actionable insights through quantitive analysis.
 - Conducted root cause analysis to enhance data quality, implemented regression analysis for trend identifcation, and informed strategic decision-making.
 - Demonstrated proficiency in Microsoft Office, PowerBI and Tableau, effectively communicating data-driven insights to non-technical stakeholders.
+Data Analyst @ Nivida Web Solutions (December 2020 - November 2021)
+- Demonstrated 20+ dashboards, reports, and visualizations for enhanced data presentation, improving decision-making.
+- Ensured a 15% improvement in data quality and accurac through database maintenance and updates.
+- Identifed 25+ trends and patterns in data from various sources, providing actionable insights for business partners.
+- Worked closely with teams, contributing to a 30% increase in problem resolution efficiency.
+- Implemented mew data analysis tools, leading to a 20% improvement in report conversion project planning.